Water scarcity in Iran: Water availability

 Internal renewable water resources are estimated at 89 billion cubic meters (BCM)/year.
-As a result of previous droughts and overexploitation of available water resources, the per capita water availability has been reduced to 1100 m3/year today with 85 million inhabitants .Surface runoff represents a total of 97.3 BCM/year, of which 5.4 BCM/year comes from drainage of the aquifers and thus needs to be subtracted from the total.
+As a result of previous droughts and overexploitation of available water resources, the per capita water availability has been reduced to 1100 m3/year today with 85 million inhabitants.
+Surface runoff represents a total of 97.3 BCM/year, of which 5.4 BCM/year comes from drainage of the aquifers and thus needs to be subtracted from the total.
 Groundwater recharge is estimated at 49.3 BCM/year, of which 12.7 BCM/year is obtained from infiltration in the river bed and also needs to be subtracted.
 Iran receives 6.7 BCM/year of surface water from Pakistan and some water from Afghanistan through the Helmand River.
 The flow of the Arax river, at the border with Azerbaijan, is estimated at 4.6 BCM/year.
 The surface runoff to the sea and to other countries is estimated at 55.9 BCM/year.
 Per capita, water availability in the pre-Islamic Revolution era was about 4,500 cubic meters.
 In 2009, this figure was less than 2,000 cubic meters.

 Water usage

 Iran's reliance on groundwater has led to unsustainable extraction rates.
 The Iranian Ministry of Energy estimates that the country loses 5 billion cubic meters of groundwater annually due to over-extraction.
 Over the last five decades, Iran has depleted around 70% of its groundwater reserves, and this overuse has led to severe land subsidence in various regions.
 For example, Tehran subsides at a rate of up to 25 cm per year, indicating the collapsing aquifers beneath the capital city.
-Neverthelss, the water scarcity issue in Tehran is not uniformly experienced across the city.
+Nevertheless, the water scarcity issue in Tehran is not uniformly experienced across the city.
 There are significant disparities between neighborhoods.
 Wealthier northern districts of Tehran have significantly benefited from greater investments in water infrastructure, resulting in more advanced distribution systems and enhanced storage facilities.
 In contrast, the less affluent neighborhoods often depend on outdated or inadequate infrastructure.